Bump50/Cpp-Integeator/README.md

 # Cpp-Integeator

-A numerical integral solver for C++
+A numerical specific integral solver for C++.
+The Solver uses the trapezodial rule.
+The calculation error of this function is O(N^-2).